 Between May and August we offer a range of accredited courses designed for university students from all over the world.
 We also offer shorter one, two and three week courses in April and May and again in August and September that can be designed to cater for the needs of interested members of the public, secondary level students and young professionals.

-Students should be at least 17 years old, although younger volunteers can be accommodated by special arrangement.
-Cost includes lodgings (with self-catering facilities), local transportation and tuition in all aspects of site excavation and recording.
-Academic credits are available on the modular courses.
-Visitors are welcome at any time.
+Students should be at least 17 years of age, although younger volunteers can be accommodated by special arrangement.
+Cost includes accommodation (with self-catering facilities + Wi-Fi), local transport and high quality tuition in all aspects of site excavation and recording.

 Further details about the FieldSchool and our full range of courses can be found at http://www.achill-

 Nov 21, 2014 0The Staffordshire Hoard is a glittering reminder of the...